rsspdc/checklists/checklists/pipelines.md

 </details>

 ## 🌱 Energy Efficiency

+How can you and your users minimise wasted energy?

 - [ ]
 	- [ ]  	🥉Bronze (intermediate): Adopt a process to review outputs and keep only those necessary